nethesis/nethserver-enterprise-docs/administrator-manual/en/accounts.rst

    requires an additional account to perform simple LDAP binds.
 Create a **dedicated user account** in AD, and set a complex *non-expiring* password for it.

-After all the pre-requisites are met, proceed with the join from the :guilabel:`Accounts provider` page:
+After all the prerequisites are fulfilled, proceed with the join from the :guilabel:`Accounts provider` page:

 * Fill :guilabel:`DNS server IP address` field which usually is the